yang-su2000/Voice2Action/README.md

 https://youtu.be/txuVBk85-gA

+## Spring Report

-### Spring Report: Combining the “Expand” Interaction with Large Language Model to Create More Effective Means of Selection and Manipulation
+### Combining the “Expand” Interaction with Large Language Model to Create More Effective Means of Selection and Manipulation

 **Abstract**